yangli-xjtu/SDS/SDS_EvaluationProject/readme.md

 % This project is written by Yang Li, 2018, yangli2012@stu.xjtu.edu.cn

-% Some codes borrowed from Mingming Cheng's codes.
+% Some codes are borrowed from Mingming Cheng's codes.

 % mmcheng's Git project page: https://github.com/MingMingCheng/SalBenchmark.